NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ]
 ```

-Once again, the analysis containing the path generated by the lookup query is removed.
+The Analysis containing the Path generated by the lookup Query is removed.

 ## Complete Message

-Finally, we can put all of these parts of the message together, to create one final message.
+The complete Message for the unconstrained query is shown below, with the Query Graph, Knowledge Graph, Auxiliary Graphs
+and Results all included.
+The constrained version is shown after that.

 ### Unconstrained